numpy/numpy-tutorials/content/tutorial-air-quality-analysis.md

 human activity (or lack there of) on air pollution.
 In this tutorial, we will study the air quality in Delhi, one of the worst affected cities by air pollution, before and during the lockdown from March to June 2020.
 For this, we will first compute the Air Quality Index for each hour from the collected pollutant measurements.
-Next, we will sample these indices and perform a [paired t-test](https://en.wikipedia.org/wiki/Student%27s_t-test#Dependent_t-test_for_paired_samples) on them.
+Next, we will sample these indices and perform a [paired Student's t-test](https://en.wikipedia.org/wiki/Student%27s_t-test#Dependent_t-test_for_paired_samples) on them.
 It will statistically show us that the air quality improved due to the lockdown, supporting our intuition.

 Let's start by importing the necessary libraries into our environment.
 Also, enable IPython's [magic function](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-matplotlib) to see the Matplotlib plots in the cell outputs.